thebernardlim/til/Exams/DP-201/Notes.md

 ### Service Tiers

-Basic, Standard, Premium &nbsp;
+Basic, Standard, Premium \
-Storage Size: 2 GB, 1 TB, 4 TB &nbsp;
+Storage Size: 2 GB, 1 TB, 4 TB \
-Max DTUs: / eDTUs per DB 5, 3000, 4000 &nbsp;
+Max DTUs: / eDTUs per DB 5, 3000, 4000 \
-Max Backup Retention: 7 days, 35 days, 35 days &nbsp;
+Max Backup Retention: 7 days, 35 days, 35 days \
-IO Latency: 5ms(read) & 10ms(write), 2 ms(read/write) &nbsp;
+IO Latency: 5ms(read) & 10ms(write), 2 ms(read/write) \

-** In-memory OLTP only supported by Premium tier &nbsp;
+** In-memory OLTP only supported by Premium tier \
-** Premium tier integrates storage / compute resources & replicates together &nbsp;
+** Premium tier integrates storage / compute resources & replicates together \
-** Use contained users for AAD authentication to Azure SQL A contained database user based on an Azure AD identity, is a database user that does not have a login in the master database, and which maps to an identity in the Azure AD directory that is associated with the database. &nbsp;
+** Use contained users for AAD authentication to Azure SQL A contained database user based on an Azure AD identity, is a database user that does not have a login in the master database, and which maps to an identity in the Azure AD directory that is associated with the database. \
-** Dynamic Scalability : Manually change resource limits, etc without downtime &nbsp;
+** Dynamic Scalability : Manually change resource limits, etc without downtime \

 ### Auditing vs Diagnostics

 **Auditing:** Retain an audit trail of selected events.
 You can define categories of database actions to be audited.
 Report on database activity.
 You can use pre-configured reports and a dashboard to get started quickly with activity and event reporting.
 Analyze reports.
-You can find suspicious events, unusual activity, and trends. &nbsp;
+You can find suspicious events, unusual activity, and trends. \

 **Diagnostics:** Performance monitoring.
 CPU percentage, usage etc